rapid7/metasploit-framework/documentation/modules/post/linux/manage/hide_process.md

  **LIBPATH**

-The shared obeject library file path.
+The shared object library file path.
 Use `/var/tmp/` as default directory.